neelsmith/MiseEnPage.jl/docs/src/index.md

 Now score the "proximity" hypothesis.

 ```@example intro
-# Woohoo score function invoked here
+score_by_proximity_y(pg)
 ```

-Load a documentary image for the page, use it to visualize the page's layout proximity hypothesis compared to the actual layout.
+Load a documentary image for the page, and visualize the page's layout under the proximity hypothesis compared to the actual layout.
 (This last step requires the `Luxor` graphics package.)

 ```@example intro